Guide - How to Complete the Application for Registration of a Corporation (FIN 574)

 The ministry requires the corporation’s authorization to release confidential information to a person specified as a representative (such as the corporation’s lawyer or accountant).

 The corporation can have more than one authorized representative at any given time.
-Complete a separate Authorization or Cancellation of a Representative (FIN 564) (PDF) for each representative or to change any information about an existing representative.
-The authorization is only for the IBA program and will stay in effect until it is cancelled.
+Complete a Authorization or Cancellation of a Representative (FIN 146) (PDF) to authorize one or more representatives, change information about an existing representative or cancel the authorization.
+The authorization will stay in effect until it is cancelled.

 Incorporating and legal documentation - include copies of the appropriate incorporating and legal documents.
 These may include copies of the Certificate of Incorporation, Memorandum and Articles, Letters Patent, licensing or registration information, or other similar documents.